 It gave Jenny a chuckle and an even bigger smile walking down the aisle with both of her parents.

 Once the ceremony was over we all realized we were so hungry.
 We took a few pictures in City Hall and then found a vendor across the street, where Brian and Oscar scarfed down some hot dogs.
 Jenny laughed and told us “It’s a miracle Brian didn’t get mustard on his suit – or my dress.”

 After we filled our bellies, we headed over to Fort Point to take pictures of the happy couple with the Golden Gate Bridge peeking out in the background through the mist.
 The wind gave us a challenge but we were able to capture stunning pictures of them.

 From there, we went to Presidio Woods for a unique San Francisco setting.
 It’s always so nice to escape the noise of the city and surround ourselves with the peaceful trees.
 They also provided a nice nature backdrop for Jenny and Brian.

 Lunch Reception After the Ceremony

-Once we were done with pictures, it was time to join Jenny and Brian’s close friends and family for a lunch reception in the Sequoia Room at the Wayfare Tavern.
+Once we were done with pictures, it was time to join Jenny and Brian’s close friends and family for a lunch wedding reception in the Sequoia Room, a private dining room, at Wayfare Tavern in San Francisco.
 Jenny and Brian enjoyed the time to finally “relax and pop some champagne” at this “elegant and modern venue with amazing food.”
 Even at this intimate setting, they made sure to have a gorgeous wedding cake to cut into, along with yummy cupcakes, provided by the local Pretty Please Bakeshop.

 It was their perfect way to end a perfect day.